UA

-Robert "Madyar" Brovdi is one of the architects of the modern military doctrine for unmanned systems employment, which subsequently formed the foundation of the Unmanned Systems Forces (USF) command structure.
+Robert "Madyar" / "Magyar" Brovdi is one of the principal architects of modern military doctrine for the employment of unmanned systems, which later formed the foundation of the command framework for the Unmanned Systems Forces (USF / SBS).

-He was among the first to deploy FPV drones en masse as strike weapons, while reconnaissance drones like the Mavic were used for artillery fire correction.
-His unit demonstrated that low-cost technology could destroy expensive enemy hardware.
+He was among the first to deploy FPV drones en masse as strike platforms, while reconnaissance drones such as the Mavic were used for artillery fire correction.
+His unit demonstrated that cheap technology could destroy expensive enemy equipment.

-Brovdi transformed drones from auxiliary tools into one of the key elements of modern warfare.
-His approach significantly influenced how the Armed Forces of Ukraine conduct combat operations.
+Brovdi transformed drones from an auxiliary tool into one of the key elements of modern warfare.
+His approach fundamentally shaped how the Armed Forces of Ukraine conduct combat operations.

 Platform advantages: